 For example, the current COVID-19 pandemic.
 Businesses are gravely affected by this global crisis.
 A lot of states declared home quarantine to contain the spread of the virus.
 How can an organization continue operations without its workforce?

 Full Scale’s course of action is to let the employees work remotely.
-In hindsight, the leaders thought of any possible problems that the business might encounter; that is why they issued laptops for each and every employee so that productions never cease amidst crucial situations.
+In hindsight, the leaders thought of any possible problems that the business might encounter; that is why they issued laptops for each h and every employee so that production never cease amidst crucial situations.
 You can check out a blog from our CEO Matt DeCoursey on how he handles the COVID-19 pandemic.
 This is an example of a well-researched and tactical contingency plan.
 And you will learn how to create one if you read on.

 How do you create a contingency plan?